 Art.
 1569.
 Temporary restraining order

-A. Upon good cause shown in an ex parte proceeding, the court may enter a temporary restraining order, without bond, as it deems necessary to protect from abuse the petitioner, any children, or any person alleged to be an incompetent.
+A. Upon good cause shown in an ex parte proceeding, the court may enter a temporary restraining order, without bond, as the court deems necessary to protect from abuse the petitioner, any children, or any person alleged to be incompetent.
 Immediate and present danger of abuse shall constitute good cause for purposes of this Article.
 The order may include but is not limited to the following:

 (1)(a) Directing the defendant to refrain from abusing, harassing, or interfering with the person or employment or going near the residence or place of employment of the petitioner, the children, or any person alleged to be incompetent, on whose behalf a petition was filed under this Chapter.